linode/docs/docs/guides/databases/redis/getting-started-with-dragonflydb/index.md

 ## What Is DragonflyDB?

-An in-memory database is also called a Main Memory Database (MMDB), also a system (or memory) resident database.
-These rely mainly on memory to store data, rather than using disk storage as is usual for Relational Database Management Systems (RDBMS) and NoSQL setups.
+An in-memory database (IMDb) primarily stores data in system memory rather than using disk storage.
 Developers often choose in-memory databases where speed is the main concern.
 A product like DragonflyDB makes full use of the underlying hardware without a lot of additional setup and tuning.

 As with most Redis competitors, DragonflyDB is compatible with Redis API 5.0.
 In addition, its utilities can use the same command line options as Redis, which helps when moving to DragonflyDB.